 - Choose one day (24 hours) to capture images for the challenge.

 - Take time to look for and notice all of the blue in the world around you.

-Uploading an image to your blog
+Directions for uploading an image (photograph) to your blog post:

-If you are blogging from a laptop or desktop, you will need to transfer the image file from the camera device to the laptop/desktop.
-If you are blogging directly from your smartphone or a tablet and you took the image on that phone or table, you can skip the next step.
+- If you are blogging from a laptop or desktop, you will need to either transfer the image file from your camera device to the laptop/desktop, or have access to it via a cloud-based service where it is stored.

-if you have apple devices (iPhone/iPad/mac), you can also use the airdrop function to transfer the image from one device to the other.
+- if you have Apple devices (iPhone, iPad, mac), you can also use the airdrop function to transfer the image from one device to the other

-- Click on the “open” button
+4. Click on the Open button.

 1. Once the image is uploaded, make sure it is properly selected.